 Hearings

-In most cases, before a hearing takes place, the parties will be required to make another attempt at mediation, called Directed Mediation.
+In most cases, before a hearing takes place, the parties will be required to try mediation even if they have already tried it.
+This is called Directed Mediation.
 The other party is asked to provide their final offer of resolution.
 If the Commission determines that the offer is reasonable, they can dismiss your complaint if you do not accept the offer.

 If your complaint is referred to the Court of King’s Bench, a lawyer from the Commission will present your case for you.
 There is no charge to you for these services.
-The other party may choose to hire a lawyer to represent them or they may represent themselves.
+The other party may choose to hire a lawyer to represent them, or they may represent themselves.
+There are a number of remedies the court can order if they find there has been discrimination.

 Even though litigation is essential to the complaints process, the Commission’s decision to litigate any case is never taken lightly.
 Court intervention is a tool that is used sparingly and judiciously.